apecloud/kubeblocks/docs/user_docs/backup-and-restore/restore-data-from-backup-set.md

 # Restore data from backup set

+KubeBlocks supports restoring data from a backup set.

-1. View the log file backup to view the backup set.
+1. View the backup set.

    ```bash
    kbcli cluster list-backups
    ```

-2. Specify a backup set to restore data.
+2. Specify a new cluster and a backup set to restore data.

    ```bash
    kbcli cluster restore new-mysql-cluster --backup backup-default-mysql-cluster-20230418124113